Seeking power in Jesus’ name: Trump sparks a rise of ‘Patriot Churches’

 Trump, in turn, has cultivated a Christian Nationalist image.
 There was his June stroll across Lafayette Square to hold up a Bible in front of St. John’s Church for a photo op, after having law enforcement remove peaceful protesters with tear gas.
 When tens of thousands of conservative Christians, including Peters, flooded the mall in late September for prayer and speeches, the White House issued a statement saying “our country continues to turn to the Lord.”
 Trump has also used religious language in his public remarks far more often than previous presidents did, according to research from Ceri Hughes from the University of Wisconsin at Madison.

-Trump has brought more sentiments about Christian nationalism it “to the surface,” says Paul Miller, a professor at Georgetown University who is working on a forthcoming book on nationalism, Christianity and American identity.
+Trump has brought more sentiments about Christian nationalism “to the surface,” says Paul Miller, a professor at Georgetown University who is working on a forthcoming book on nationalism, Christianity and American identity.
 "He’s given permission to say this stuff out loud.
 He’s mainstreamed them as prominent evangelical voices.”

 Loving America almost as much as heaven

-Peters isn’t sure he likes the term “Christian nationalism” because he worries people will equate it with being a White nationalist or someone who hates Muslims and women — all things he disavows.
+Peters isn’t sure he likes the term “Christian nationalism” because he worries people will equate it with being a white nationalist or someone who hates Muslims and women — all things he disavows.
 But he concedes it fits the definition of someone who wants America to remain a Christian nation.
 “Some Christians are trying to shame those who love this country or love President Trump,” he said.
 “We’re saying, we’re not only unashamed, but we’re going to put it in the name.”

 He bristles at fellow Christians who would criticize him for doing so.
 In August, a group of mostly liberal-leaning Christian leaders condemned Christian nationalism as a “persistent threat” to religious communities and to democracy.
 More recently, Peters was deeply troubled by a widely shared article from popular evangelical pastor John Piper that blasted Trump, his supporters and Christian nationalism.
 “Have you inadvertently created the mind-set that the greatest issue in life is saving America and its earthly benefits?”
 Piper wrote.
 “Or have you shown your people that the greatest issue is exalting Christ with or without America?”